rustformers/llmcord/README.md

 #### Application

 - Install Rust 1.68 or above using `rustup`.
-- Run `cargo run --release` to start llamacord.
+- Run `cargo run --release` to start llmcord.
 This will auto-generate a configuration file, and then quit.
-- Fill in the configuration file with the required details, including the path to the quantized model.
+- Fill in the configuration file with the required details, including the path to the model.
-- You can then run llamacord to your heart's content.
+- You can then run llmcord to your heart's content.